daniel7562/Tour/README.md

 # Tour App
-This is an app which is display attractions of Taipei by catogories.
+This is an app which display attractions of Taipei by catogories.
 ### Tech stacks
 - Jetpack Compose
 - Jetpack Paging